pwall567/kjson-core/README.md

 | `getObject(K)`  | `JSONObject`             |

-These have the advantage over, for example, `json["property"].asString`, that the [`JSONIncorrectTypeException`](#jsonincorrecttypeexception) thrown when the type is incorrect includes the key or index used to select the item.
+These have the advantage over, for example, `json["property"].asString`, that the [`JSONTypeException`](#jsontypeexception) thrown when the type is incorrect includes the key or index used to select the item.

 ### `JSONArray`